Professor and T. J. Higgins S.J. Chair in Philosophy

 - Real Zen for Real Life (Great Courses, 2020)

-- “The Kyoto School,” in the online Stanford Encyclopedia of Philosophy.
+- “The Kyoto School,” in The Stanford Encyclopedia of Philosophy.

 More information on Dr. Davis's work and downloadable versions of many of his articles can be found here: https://loyola.academia.edu/BretDavis